oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Restoration tools | Microsoft backup and restoration tools (when no backup product selected) | The Agency will leverage Microsoft Office 365 native tools in the first instance to recover user data, where no third-party backup toolset is deployed.
+Restoration tools | Microsoft backup and restoration tools (when no backup product selected) | The organisation will leverage Microsoft Office 365 native tools in the first instance to recover user data, where no third-party backup toolset is deployed.
 Items to Backup | Exchange Online<br>SharePoint Online<br>Microsoft Teams<br>OneDrive for Business<br>Microsoft 365 groups | Backups must cover the Microsoft suite of tools at a minimum.
 Retention Policies | Up to maximum allowable days per Microsoft Office 365 application | For guidance only.
 Agencies are required to measure these against the business, application, regulatory and security requirements.